-In business, you are judged by the company you keep – from your management team, board of directors, and strategic partners.
+In business, you are judged by the company you keep – from your management team, the board of directors, and strategic partners.
 Businesses always need assistance, more so small businesses.
-Maybe the lady you met in a trade association meeting can help you secure funding, or the gentleman at a conference can provide you with management advise.
+Maybe the lady you met at a trade association meeting can help you secure funding or the gentleman at a conference can provide you with management advice.
 It is important to form alliances with people who can help you, and whom you can help in return.
 To succeed in business, you need to possess good networking skills and always be alert to opportunities to expand your contacts.

 8. Willingness to Learn.

 You do not need to be an MBA degree holder or Ph.D. graduate to succeed in your own business.
 In fact, there are a lot of entrepreneurs who did not even finish secondary education.
 Studies show that most self-made millionaires have average intelligence.
 Nonetheless, these people reached their full potentials achieved their financial and personal goals in business because they are willing to learn.
 To succeed, you must be willing to ask questions, remain curious, interested and open to new knowledge.
 This willingness to learn becomes more crucial given the rapid changes in technologies and ways of doing business.

 9. Persevere and have faith.

 No one said that the road to success is easy.
 Despite your good intentions and hard work, sometimes you will fail.
 Some successful entrepreneurs suffered setbacks and resounding defeats, even bankruptcy, yet managed to quickly stand up to make it big in their fields.
 Your courage to persist in the face of adversity and ability to bounce back after a temporary disappointment will assure your success.
 You must learn to pick yourself up and start all over again.
 Your persistence is the measure of the belief in yourself.
 Remember, if you persevere, nothing can stop you.